davidgasquez/handbook/Open Data.md

 Instead of thinking of CSVs, let's think about datasets.
 Instead of running custom scripts, let's collaborate on useful transformations.
 Instead of just work with datasets, let's collaborate on datasets.

 During the last few years, a Cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets).
-These trends have quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we need more tooling around data.
+These trends have quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we need more tooling around data. **We should use the same modern tooling companies are using to manage open datasets**.

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
 They end up building custom tools around their workflows.
 That works, but limits the potential of these datasets.
 In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to discover datasets.